Spin and orbital Edelstein effect in a bilayer system with Rashba interaction: Results and discussion

 \subsection{Layer dependence}

 From Eqs. \eqref{eq:lk_same_mass} and \eqref{eq:lk_same_rashba}, it is clear that a sign change of $\alpha_-$ and $M_-$, respectively, induces a sign change of the $\bk$-dependent orbital moment per band, $\lk$.
 A physical interpretation of the origin of the sign change in OEE can be obtained by analyzing the localization of the states per layer.
 In contrast to the spin moment, the OEE is tied to the out-of-plane position of the layers ($z$), giving relevance to the spatial order of the layers relative to each other.
-Figure \ref{fig:layers}a shows the projection of the eigenstates to the layers with equal effective masses but different Rashba parameters.
-First, when $t=0$ and $\alpha_B = 0$, the states are fully localized in a degenerate free-electron band for layer B and a simple Rashba band structure for layer A. At $\bk =0$ the state is four-fold degenerated.
+Figure \ref{fig:layers}a shows the projection of the eigenstates to the layers of a system with equal effective masses but different Rashba parameters.
+First, when $t=0$ and $\alpha_B = 0$, the states are fully localized in a degenerate free-electron band for layer $B$ and a simple Rashba band structure for layer $A$.
+At $\bk =0$ the state is four-fold degenerate.
 However, when we include interlayer hopping ($t \neq 0$), the degeneracies are lifted.
-At $\bk =0$, we observed two two-fold degenerate bands with a band gap of 2t.
+At $\bk =0$, we observe two two-fold degenerate bands with a band gap of $2t$.
 The states are weakly localized in both layers around $\bk =0$.
 For this case, even with $\alpha_B = 0$, the states localized in layer B show an energy-splitting close to $\bk=0$.
-Nevertheless, this band-splitting becomes negligible for higher energies ($\mathcal E_F \gg t$).
-In contrast, the states localized in layer A show a Rashba-like structure with the same band gap of $2t$ at $\bk=0$.
-Therefore, the interlayer hopping induces Rashba interaction from layer A into layer B, even when $\alpha_B = 0$.
+Nevertheless, this band-splitting becomes negligible for higher energies ($\varepsilon_{\mathrm{F}} \gg t$).
+In contrast, the states localized in layer $A$ show a Rashba-like structure with the same band gap of $2t$ at $\bk=0$.
+Therefore, the interlayer hopping induces Rashba interaction from layer $A$ into layer $B$, even when $\alpha_B = 0$.